azurecitadel/azurecitadel.github.io/security/identity/create-ad.md

 ---
-layout: article
-title: Create Windows Active Directory Forest
+title: Configure Active Directory Connect
 date: 2017-09-19
-tags: [aad, identity, hybrid]
-comments: true
+hidden: true
-author: Tom_Wilde
+author: Tom Wilde
-image:
-  feature:
-  teaser: Education.jpg
-  thumb:
 ---
-Extending Identities to the Cloud.

-{% include toc.html %}

 ## Create Windows Active Directory Forest
 First we need to create a new Windows Active Directory Forest and Domain to use during this lab and we'll utilise an ARM template to do all the hard work.